blackdiamond923/beaus-beautiful-tokens/README.md

 ---

 ## **About This Module**
-This is art I originally created for personal use across my games.
+This is art I originally generated for personal use across my games.
 I've packaged it here for others who might find it useful for their games.

 This module focuses **purely on visual assets** — no stat blocks, no lore writeups — just a clean, extensive library of ready-to-use tokens and portraits.